wandb/docs/docs/guides/track/log/log-models.md

 :::

 ## Log a model to a W&B run
-Use the [`log_model`](../../../ref/python/run.md#logmodel) method to log a model artifact.
-The `log_model` methods also marks the model artifact as an output of the run.
-Associating a model to a run (with log_model, for example), enables you to track the lineage of the model.
-View the lineage of the model, such as the inputs and outputs of a run, within the W&B App UI.
+Use the [`log_model`](../../../ref/python/run.md#logmodel) to log a model artifact that contains content within a directory you specify.
+The `log_model` methods also marks the resulting model artifact as an output of the W&B run.

+Models that are associated to a W&B run enable you to track the lineage of that model.
+You can view the lineage of the model, such as the inputs and outputs of a run, within the W&B App UI.
 See the [Explore and traverse artifact graphs](../../artifacts/explore-and-traverse-an-artifact-graph.md) page within the [Artifacts](../../artifacts/intro.md) chapter for more information.

-Provide a name for your model artifact and the path where your model is saved to for the `model_name` and `path` parameters, respectively.
+Provide the path where your model file(s) are saved to the `path` parameter.
+The path can be a local file, directory, or [reference URI](../../artifacts/track-external-files.md#amazon-s3--gcs--azure-blob-storage-references) to an external bucket such as `s3://bucket/path`.
+Optionally provide a name for the model artifact for the `name` parameter.
+If `name` is not specified, W&B will use the basename of the input path prepended with the run ID as the name.

 Ensure to replace values enclosed in `<>` with your own.

 ```python
 import wandb